joric/oneliners/README.md

         f=lambda n:n and n.val+10*f(n.next)or 0;return ListNode(','.join([*str(f(a)+f(b))][::-1]))
 ```

-Leetcode lists and trees also have `serialize` and `deserialize` functions:
+Leetcode also has `serialize` and `deserialize` functions for lists and trees:

 * https://leetcode.com/problems/reverse-linked-list